ksharindam/chemcanvas/README.md

 Run flatpak with...
 `flatpak run io.github.ksharindam.chemcanvas`

+**Windows**
+For windows download exe package, and double click to install.
+For windows 7 you also need to install Visual C++ 2015-2022 (64bit).

 ### Features
 * Import from and export to SMILES, MDL Molfile, Marvin Document (MRV), ChemDraw XML (CDXML)